-- a) First Gathering Points (where crops received from farmers are first stored by a purchasing company): on a site-by-site basis. - b) Storage sites (where managed separately e.g.ports) - c) Processors (oilseed crushing plants, vegetable oil refineries etc. who will process the crop): on a site-by-site basis. - d) Feed Companies (shippers, traders, feed mills, blending plants, etc. who will trade/ produce feed using products/ coproducts produced by a processor): on a site-by-site basis.
+- a) First Gathering Points (where crops received from farmers are first stored by a purchasing company): on a site-by-site basis. - b) Storage sites (where managed separately e.g.ports) - c) Processors (oilseed crushing plants, vegetable oil refineries etc. who will process the crop): on a site-by-site basis. - d) Shippers/ Merchants: on a business-by-business basis. - 2.3.

-2.3.
 Identity Preserved

-Identity Preserved is a model which allows only certified materials produced at the same site, with the same characteristics to be physically mixed, which within the AIC Sustainable Commodities Scheme requires that raw materials are sourced from and products are produced on deforestation-free sites.
+Identity Preserved allows only certified materials produced at the same site, with the same characteristics to be physically mixed, which within this module requires that raw materials are sourced from and products are produced on deforestation-free sites.